Peanut-Butter-OSS/PDF-Marking-Tool/docs/scripts/InstallerVideo.md

 Here you will find all the available releases of the marking tool.
 You will probably want to grab the latest release.
 While recording this screencast, the latest version is v 2.0.1

-To download thge installer, simply click on the file name "Marking_Tool_v2.0_DC.exe".
+To download the installer, simply click on the file name "Marking_Tool_v2.0_DC.exe".
 This will allow you to download the file to your local system.

 #### Snippet 6 - END
 ####